marczz/mzlinux_pages/development/python/python_web.md

     is a small library for Python wsgi applications.
 -   [WebOb](http://pythonpaste.org/webob/) <a name="webob"></a>
     (MIT-style license), a refinement of Paste, is a WSGI library.
-    Since version 1.2 it is compatible with python 3.

     Ian Bicking has written numerous examples of use of WebOb: